Verth-Elone/fullstack-nanodegree-vm/README.md

 3. Clone/download this repo.
 4. Using terminal/command line, navigate to "(your path)\fullstack-nanodegree-vm\vagrant" subdirectory
 5. Use command "vagrant up".
 6. If everything went well, you can now use command "vagrant ssh" to access terminal console of the project system installation.
+Please note that this will be not possible without SSH client installed on the host machine.
+Cygwin, MinGW or Git come with this client.
 7. Typing "..\\..\vagrant" will move you to the right directory, from which you can select project.

 Projects: